 About Albert Einstein College of Medicine of Yeshiva University

-Albert Einstein College of Medicine of Yeshiva University is one of the nation's premier centers for research, medical education and clinical investigation.
+Albert Einstein College of Medicine of Yeshiva University is one of the nation's premier centres for research, medical education and clinical investigation.
 During the 2009-2010 academic year, Einstein is home to 2,775 faculty members, 722 M.D. students, 243 Ph.D. students, 128 students in the combined M.D./Ph.D. program, and approximately 350 postdoctoral research fellows.
 In 2009, Einstein received more than $155M in support from the NIH.
-This includes the funding of major research centers at Einstein in diabetes, cancer, liver disease, and AIDS.
+This includes the funding of major research centres at Einstein in diabetes, cancer, liver disease, and AIDS.
 Other areas where the College of Medicine is concentrating its efforts include developmental brain research, neuroscience, cardiac disease, and initiatives to reduce and eliminate ethnic and racial health disparities.
-Through its extensive affiliation network involving five medical centers in the Bronx, Manhattan and Long Island - which includes Montefiore Medical Center, The University Hospital and Academic Medical Center for Einstein - the College of Medicine runs one of the largest post-graduate medical training programs in the United States, offering approximately 150 residency programs to more than 2,500 physicians in training.
+Through its extensive affiliation network involving five medical centres in the Bronx, Manhattan and Long Island - which includes Montefiore Medical Center, The University Hospital and Academic Medical Center for Einstein - the College of Medicine runs one of the largest post-graduate medical training programs in the United States, offering approximately 150 residency programs to more than 2,500 physicians in training.

 For more information, please visit www.einstein.yu.edu

 Plant Bioscience Limited (PBL) www.pbltechnology.com is a technology development and intellectual property management company owned in equal parts by the John Innes Centre www.jic.ac.uk, The Sainsbury Laboratory www.tsl.ac.uk, and the Biotechnology and Biological Sciences Research Council.
 PBL promotes the development and commercial uptake of academic research results for public use and benefit and is specialised in life sciences.